Honorable J. M. Lozano, Chair, House Committee on Environmental Regulation

 John McGeady, Assistant Director Sarah Keyton, Assistant Director Legislative Budget Board

-HB3114 by Kacal (Relating to contested case hearings on matters under the jurisdiction of the Texas Commission on Environmental Quality.), Committee Report 1st House, Substituted
+HB3114 by Kacal (Relating to contested case hearings on matters under the jurisdiction of the Texas Commission on Environmental Quality.), As Introduced

 No significant fiscal implication to the State is anticipated.

-The bill would amend the Government and Water Codes to transfer contested case hearings from the State Office of Administrative Hearings (SOAH) to the Texas Commission on Environmental Quality (TCEQ) no later than September 1, 2020, through establishment of an Office of the Administrative Law Judge and would authorize TCEQ to employ or contract with administrative law judges to conduct these contested hearings.
-The bill would require SOAH and TCEQ to enter into an memorandum of understanding to support the transition of these responsibilities from SOAH to TCEQ.
+The bill would amend the Government and Water Codes to transfer contested case hearings from the State Office of Administrative Hearings (SOAH) to the Texas Commission on Environmental Quality (TCEQ) through establishment of an Office of the Administrative Law Judge and would authorize TCEQ to employ or contract with administrative law judges to conduct these contested hearings.

 Under current law, TCEQ is appropriated $816,000 each fiscal year to cover the cost of contracting with SOAH for the purpose of conducting administrative hearings of which approximately $400,000 is expended each year for this purpose.
 This estimate assumes that this interagency contract would no longer be necessary and that TCEQ would, instead, direct these funds towards the costs associated with implementing the provisions of the bill for which the agency estimates the need for three FTEs: a Master Administrative Law Judge, an Administrative Law Judge, and an office manager.